act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 **Note:** If there is more than one test target, the same [instrument][] may be used to pause, stop, hide or alter the frequency of several or even all test targets.

+**Note:** For the instrument to be available in the same web page, the user might have to perform an action (e.g. opening a modal dialog).

 ## Assumptions

 - This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
 When the auto-updating of content is [essential][] this rule may produce incorrect results.